kumarabhiraj88/tinder-web-backend/README.md

  Compound Indexes--You can create compound indexes that consist of multiple fields.
 This is useful for queries that filter or sort based on multiple criteria, allowing for more efficient query execution.
 (eg: connectionRequestSchema.index({senderId: 1, receiverId: 1});)

- -> create feed api - to show the profiles of other users on the platform
+ -> create feed api - to show the profiles of other users on the platform (to send interest/rejection to other profiles)
     (Find all the connection requests(sent/received) of the logged in user  -- to avoid from the feed api) (get uniqueUserIds from the connection requests results and find the profiles except uniqueUserIds and my own id) (add pagination to the feed api- using skip() and limit())